-Being a candidate for the Sacrament of Confirmation is different though, because you don't campaign.
-You don't have to be voted in or elected.
+Being a candidate for the Sacrament of Confirmation is different though, because you don't campaign and you don't have to be voted in or elected.
 God has already elected or chosen you through Baptism.
 Any baptized person who reaches the appropriate age can and should become a candidate for Confirmation.
 Everyone is encouraged to be confirmed, because without Confirmation a person's Christian initiation is incomplete.
 Confirmation adds to the gift of new life we receive in Baptism.
-Confirmation is like getting an extra gift.
-It deepens the gift of the Holy Spirit we receive in Baptism.
+It perfects baptismal grace by deepening the gift of the Holy Spirit we receive in Baptism.